Mid Cornwall · TR2

 Most bespoke new builds run eighteen to thirty months from instruction to keys, depending on site, planning route and build complexity.

-Probus New Builds — common questions.
+Probus New Builds — local questions answered.

 - How much does a new build cost?